 A widely applicable treatment strategy followed by obstetricians can be understood by the Pneumonic “HELPERR”:

-E – Entering manoeuvers procedure (internal rotation) (This involves turning the baby’s shoulders in the womb to help the movement through the pelvis
+E – Entering manoeuvres procedure (internal rotation).
+This involves turning the baby’s shoulders in the womb to help the movement through the pelvis.

-R – Removal of posterior arm from birth canal (This involves freeing one arm from the birth canal)
+R – Removal of the posterior arm from the birth canal.
+This involves freeing one arm from the birth canal.

-R – Rolling of patient (The doctor may ask the mother-to-be to get down on all fours to help the movement of the baby)
+R – Rolling of the patient.
+The doctor may ask the mother-to-be to get down on all fours to help the movement of the baby.

 Let’s understand the above treatment procedure in more detail.

 Manoeuvers Used for Shoulder Dystocia:

 - McRoberts Manoeuvre – In this procedure, the mother-to-be’s hips are flexed, and her thighs are positioned up onto her abdomen.
 This is done with the help of nurses and family members present in the delivery room.
 This position flattens the mother’s sacral promontory (inward projecting part of the sacral vertebra) by increasing the angle of inclination between the symphysis pubis (joint between left and right pubic bones).
 This helps orient the symphysis pubis more horizontally to facilitate delivery.